TNT: Preparation

 In industry, TNT is produced in a three-step process.
 First, toluene is nitrated with a mixture of sulfuric and nitric acid to produce mononitrotoluene (MNT).
 The MNT is separated and then renitrated to dinitrotoluene (DNT).
-In the final step, the DNT is nitrated to trinitrotoluene (TNT) using an anhydrous mixture of nitric acid and oleum.
+In the final step, the DNT is nitrated to trinitrotoluene (TNT) using an anhydrous mixture of nitric acid and fuming sulfuric acid (oleum).
 Nitric acid is consumed by the manufacturing process, but the diluted sulfuric acid can be reconcentrated and reused.

-After nitration, TNT is stabilized by a process called sulfitation, where the crude TNT is treated with aqueous sodium sulfite solution to remove less stable isomers of TNT and other undesired reaction products.
+After nitration, TNT can either be purified by crystallization from an organic solvent or stabilized by a process called sulfitation, where the crude TNT is treated with aqueous sodium sulfite solution to remove less stable isomers of TNT and other undesired reaction products.
 The rinse water from sulfitation is known as red water and is a significant pollutant and waste product of TNT manufacture.

 Control of nitrogen oxides in feed nitric acid is very important because free nitrogen dioxide can result in oxidation of the methyl group of toluene.
 This reaction is highly exothermic and carries with it the risk of a runaway reaction leading to an explosion.

 In the laboratory, 2,4,6-trinitrotoluene is produced by a two-step process.
 A nitrating mixture of concentrated nitric and sulfuric acids is used to nitrate toluene to a mixture of mono- and di-nitrotoluene isomers, with careful cooling to maintain temperature.
 The nitrated toluenes are then separated, washed with dilute sodium bicarbonate to remove oxides of nitrogen, and then carefully nitrated with a mixture of fuming nitric acid and sulfuric acid.

+X-ray crystallography determined that each of the three planar nitro groups is substantially rotated out of the plane of the benzene ring.

 Applications

 TNT is one of the most commonly used explosives for military, industrial, and mining applications.
-TNT has been used in conjunction with hydraulic fracturing (popularly known as fracking), a process used to recover oil and gas from shale formations.
+TNT has been used in oil and gas fracking (hydraulic fracturing) in shale formations.
 The technique involves displacing and detonating nitroglycerin in hydraulically induced fractures followed by wellbore shots using pelletized TNT.

 TNT is valued partly because of its insensitivity to shock and friction, with reduced risk of accidental detonation compared to more sensitive explosives such as nitroglycerin.
 TNT melts at 80 °C (176 °F), far below the temperature at which it will spontaneously detonate, allowing it to be poured or safely combined with other explosives.
 TNT neither absorbs nor dissolves in water, which allows it to be used effectively in wet environments.
 To detonate, TNT must be triggered by a pressure wave from a starter explosive, called an explosive booster.

-Although blocks of TNT are available in various sizes (e.g. 250 g, 500 g, 1,000 g), it is more commonly encountered in synergistic explosive blends comprising a variable percentage of TNT plus other ingredients.
+Although blocks of TNT are available in various sizes (e.g., 250 g, 500 g, 1,000 g), it is more commonly encountered in synergistic explosive blends comprising a variable percentage of TNT plus other ingredients.
 Examples of explosive blends containing TNT include: